PronkLJ/softgripper/README.md

 # Softgripper packages for ROS2 simulation
-The packages in this repository allow for the digital representation of the softgripper fingers.
+The packages in this repository allow for the control and digital representation of the softgripper fingers.
+The control of the pressure regulating valves is done via an Arduino Uno.

 Tested in ROS2 Humble Hawksbill.